shawnw/icu4tcl/README.md

 ### icu::char

 Ensemble with various character related commands.
-Unless otherwise specified, arguments are numeric codepoints; (**TODO**) commands that take a `-char` option look at the first codepoint of the argument when given instead of treating it like an integer.

-Also see `icu::string is` for classification functions.
+Unless otherwise specified, arguments are numeric codepoints.
+Also see `icu::string is` for classification functions that act on characters.

 #### icu::char value c